vectordotdev/vector/website/content/en/highlights/2021-12-15-splunk-hec-improvements.md

 aware, Splunk HEC does not guarantee that a data is successfully written and saved if it receives a 200.
 Vector will now check [Splunk HEC indexer acknowledgements][Splunk indexer] protocol to verify that data has been successfully delivered.
-To learn more about how it works, check out the short explanation in the Vector [sinks reference page][indexer how it works].
+To learn more about how it works, check out the short explanation in the Vector [`splunk_hec` sink reference page][indexer how it works].

 ## Passthrough Token Routing